tefuir-R1/hello/README.md

 # hello
-this is a first reposotory
+this is my first reposotory